-Figure 9: Security prompt for the certificate of the device
+Figure 9: Security prompt for the certificate of the device for FTP access

 WinSCP offers a dual-pane file manager after logging in successfully.
 This allows files to be uploaded to or downloaded from the device.
 File commands can be executed via a context menu, e. g. copying, renaming or editing.
 Drag&Drop for uploading and downloading is also supported.